You might be wondering: What is really the difference between reciprocating saw and jigsaw?

 Comfort and maneuverability

 We always expect that the power tool must offer the most available comfort.
-If you are going to use your saw frequently than you should look up for lighter version of saw.
+If you are going to use your saw frequently than you should lookup for a lighter version of the saw.

 When you are working in compact spaces you definitely need smaller tools for improved maneuverability.

 We can say that both saws can give you comfort and maneuverability.
-Both types are available in corded and corded version; they are lightweight and very easy to handle with.
+Both types are available in corded and cordless version; they are lightweight and very easy to handle with.

 Jigsaw Pros & Cons

-- Jigsaw cuts curved cuts.
-Of course, you must have appropriate blade and you can cut curved lines into almost any materials that you might be using.
+- The jigsaw cuts curved cuts.
+Of course, you must have an appropriate blade and you can cut curved lines into almost any materials that you might be using.

 - Ideal for compound and bevel cuts.
 Must have tool if you make compound and bevel cuts.